ImogenWren/SBC_Testing/README.md

 ### Before starting
 - Each SBC is checked for basic operation and set up:
+	- Power SBC with suitable power supply.
+(12v 2A for Odroid, 5v Rpi Power Supply for Rpi)
  	- Set Static IP, hostname and login details
 	- Login Details & IP labeled onto SBC
 	- Install/test function of cronjob tasks